Dr. Hickman had a long career at Kaiser Permanente, becoming president of the hospital staff and later chief of radiology.

-Eugene A. Hickman was born in 1921 in Alton, Ill.
-He served as a trumpeter in the U.S. Navy band stationed in Hampton Institute, Virginia, and graduated from Nashville’s Meharry Medical School (the second oldest medical school for African Americans in the nation) in 1949, specializing in radiology.
+Eugene A. Hickman was born in 1921 in Alton, Illinois.
+He served as a trumpeter in the U.S. Navy Band stationed at Hampton Institute in Virginia, and graduated from Nashville’s Meharry Medical College (the second-oldest medical school for African Americans in the nation) in 1949, specializing in radiology.
 Looking for opportunity, he moved west to California.
 There he practiced in Los Angeles, first briefly in a traditional partnership, then with the Los Angeles City Health Department, Mt.
 Sinai Clinic (now Cedars-Sinai Medical Center), and the Veterans Administration hospital.

 Dr. Hickman wrote an unpublished memoir of his life that describes his experience of choosing to move to Northern California and work for the Kaiser Permanente Hospital in Oakland: